BoiseState/CS535-resources/examples/spark/rdd-playground/README.md

 By default, spark generates a lot of info messages.
 You can redirect them to a file as follows:

-spark-submit --class "SparkPlayground" --master local[4]  spark-playground.jar input  2> log
+spark-submit --class "RDDPlayground" --master local[4]  rdd-playground.jar input  2> log

 Or you can control the logging level from your program.